$271 Find Cheap Flights to Beijing

 • Australian visitors on flights to Beijing can rest easy knowing that they’ll have several places at BCIA Airport to convert some cash or perform other financial transactions.
 There is a Foreign Exchange counter in International Arrivals at Terminal 2 and an International Currency Exchange (ICE) in Terminal 3.
 Hang Seng Bank and Travelex also have offices in Terminal 3 for your convenience.

-Top 5 airlines flying to Beijing
+Reviews of the top 5 airlines flying to Beijing

 See real verified KAYAK customer reviews for airlines flying to Beijing.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline from Australia to Beijing.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.